Edited By : Renée Deveney

 The recall details of the products include:

-Gentrix Surgical Matrix meshes are made from biologic products designed to dissolve over time.
-Sofradim’s product, however, is made from polyester textile.
+Gentrix Surgical Matrix meshes are made from biological products designed to dissolve over time.
+Sofradim’s product, however, is made from polyester textiles.

 Atrium Recalls